qctrl/front-end-challenge/README.md

 ## The Rules

 - Read and understand [The Challenge](#the-challenge)
-- Create a solution that satisfies the [Requirements](#requirements)
+- Create solutions that satisfy [The Requirements](#the-requirements)
-- Send the link to the repository containing your solution to careers@q-ctrl.com
+- Send a link to the repository containing your solution to careers@q-ctrl.com

 ## The Challenge

-### Background

 There's a new set of product features being planned for [BLACK OPAL](https://q-ctrl.com/products/black-opal/) whereby a customer will be able to create and manage quantum controls.
 You can think of these controls as being the individual inputs a customer may employ to manipulate their quantum system using the [Q-CTRL App](https://app.q-ctrl.com/).
+Alongside these new features will be a new documentation website.

+## The Requirements

+### 1. Controls Page

 The first feature in the sprint is to create a page where a customer can view all the controls they have created.

-### Requirements

-Create a web application using [React](https://reactjs.org/) that satisfies the following acceptance criteria scenarios:
+Create a web application using [React](https://reactjs.org/) that satisfies the following scenarios:

 ```
 Scenario 1: Controls loading